The most popular Mexican food: 35 authentic dishes

 Panuchos & salbutes

-Also made of corn and original from the Yucatan peninsula.
-The corn is turned into a type of tortilla shape but thicker.
-The panucho is stuffed with beans, the salbute isn’t.
+It is also made of corn and is original to the Yucatan Peninsula.
+The corn is turned into a type of tortilla, but it is thicker.
+The panucho is stuffed with beans, but the salbute isn’t.

-Then, the tortilla is topped with egg or turkey meat and with pickled onion, tomato, and a slice of local avocado.
+The tortilla is then topped with egg or turkey meat, pickled onion, tomato, and a slice of local avocado.

 These are good for any time of the day.
-In the Yucatan Peninsula you can find them everywhere.
+You can find them everywhere on the Yucatan Peninsula.

-The Tamales de chipilin belong to Chiapas.
-They are super simple.
-They are eaten at any time of the day.
-They are basically a “corn bread type” but cooked with steam.
-Chipilin is an aromatic leaf, and so, the corn dough is mixed with that, and then it is wrapped in the banana tree leaves.
+The Tamales de chirpily belong to Chiapas.
+They are super simple and can be eaten at any time of the day.
+They are basically a “cornbread type” but cooked with steam.
+Chipilin is an aromatic leaf, so the corn dough is mixed with that, and then it is wrapped in banana tree leaves.

 huevo a la mexicana